CapPow/VARP_supplimental/README.md

 python VARP_decode.py --help
 python VARP_decode.py "example_img.jpg" --save_by_bc True
 ~~~
 __Note:__ Due to dependency imports, the command line interface is expected to perform slighly slower than in the evaluations.
-During evaluations, all methods were instantiated before time tests since processing multiple images is the intended use-case.
+During evaluations, all methods were instantiated before time tests which represents intended use-case conditions.

 ## Evaluation Process
 Results and source data for each image in the test dataset is documented in [data_set.csv](https://github.com/CapPow/VARP_supplimental/blob/master/data_set.csv).<br />